edgexfoundry/edgex-go/internal/core/common_config/README.md

 make common_config
 # get to the command microservice executable
 cd cmd/core-common-config-bootstrapper
-# run the microservice (may require other dependent services to run correctly)
+# run the microservice (may require other dependent services to run correctly) and provide the configuration provider using -cp
-./core-common-config-bootstrapper
+./core-common-config-bootstrapper -cp
 ```

 # Install and Deploy via Docker Container #